maksklewer/lnmo-deep-learning/README.md

 git remote add -t master lnmo http://github.com/denklewer/lnmo-deep-learning/
 ```

-You can watch list of remotes using `git remote show` command.
+You can watch list of remotes using `git remote show` or `git remote -v` command.
 The result should be like the following:

 ```
 # git remote show